Ramadan:Dates, Fasting, Things Forbidden

 Ramadan is the holiest and most important month for Muslims all over the world.
 Muslims believe that the gates of heaven are open and the gates of hell are closed during this month.
 It is a time for them to get closer to God.
 During the festival, adult Muslims practice fasting during daylight hours.

-Read on to find out more about Ramanda 2024: traditions, fasting rules, things that are forbidden, and why the event is celebrated.
+Read on to find out more about Ramanda: traditions, fasting rules, things that are forbidden, and why the event is celebrated.

 The new moon of Ramadan

-Ramadan 2024 is expected to last for 29 or 30 days.
-It is likely to start on the evening of March 10 and end on the evening of April 9.
+Ramadan is expected to last for 29 or 30 days.
+In 2025, Ramadan is likely to start on the evening of March 10 and end on the evening of April 9.

 During this sacred month, Muslims have to endure a month's fasting from dawn to sunset each day.
 Even drinking water is not allowed.
 As well as fasting, they need to observe other rules, such as avoiding intimate relationships.

-The Night of Destiny (Laylat al-Qadr) is expected to fall on April 5.
-It is the holiest and most blessed night of the year.
+The Night of Destiny (Laylat al-Qadr) is the holiest and most blessed night of the year.

 Muslims believe that during the Laylat al-Quadr, Allah forgives the sins of the devout.
 Therefore, they try to stay awake for the whole night to pray and study the Quran to seek forgiveness and blessings.